dcTeam23/fundamentos/content/dns.md

 state "pcdoabraao" as MaquinaDesktop1 state "pcdoaluno01"as MaquinaDesktop2
-state "pcdarecpcao" as MaquinaDesktop3 state "wwww" as MaquinaServidor1 state "admin" as MaquinaServidor2 state "backup" as MaquinaServidor3
+state "pcdarecpcao" as MaquinaDesktop3 state "dev" as MaquinaServidor1 state "orcamento" as MaquinaServidor2 state "compras" as MaquinaServidor3

 ```